xen-troops/meta-xt-prod-devel-rcar-gen4/doc/tc-and-l3-offload.md

 ## Features

-This release provides L3 routing offload feature for IPv4 based on S4 R-Switch MFWD.
+This release provides L3 routing offload feature for HW and VLAN devices for IPv4 based on S4 R-Switch MFWD.
 The feature adds hardware configuration to MFWD via FIB notifier in order to offload CPU and use MFWD mechanisms for routing.

 Also, release contains partial support of traffic control filters HW offload.
 Now it is implemented for all TC filters - matchall, u32 and flower.
 The list of supported actions: drop and mirred redirect.
 Also, some acions are supported during redirect.
 It is dst MAC change (for u32 is performed by skbmod, for matchall and flower - by pedit) and VLAN ID / VLAN prio modifying for all filters.